 (Above) A Welta Perfekta with Meyer Gorlitz Trioplan 75mm f/3.5 lens in Compur shutter.
 This example was in poor shape when I got it: focus nearly frozen, impact damage, dirty lenses, and so on, but some TLC returned it to working order.
 When cleaning the mirror I noticed a date written at the back of 11/9.35, presumably the date it was installed in the camera.
 Similar markings can be found on early Rolleiflex mirrors.

 (left) Side view of a Welta Perfekta showing the strut mechanism and the fold-up mirror assembly; (top right) A folded up Perfekta was clearly more compact than regular 'box' TLRs; (bottom right) The inside of the Perfekta was very much like any other 6x6 folding camera, except for the position of the wind spool, which was moved across the film plane to make space for the mirror.

-A 1936 Welta Weltur II in 6x4 format with Schneider Radionar 75mm f/2.9 lens in Compur shutter.
+A 1936 Welta Weltur rangefinder in 6x9 format with Schneider Radionar 105mm f/3.8 lens in Compur-Rapid shutter.
 The focus knob is at the bottom right, at the far end of the front door.

 Welta Welti v1

-An example of the first version of the Welta Welti with Steinheil Cassar 50mm f/2.9 lens in Compur-Rapid shutter.
-This is a late production model of around 1937, which had an accessory shoe, a hinged crank mounted on the rewind knob and a depth-of-field scale at the back of the camera, all missing on the first production model.
-This particular example also has front-cell focussing, whereas most I have seen have a helical focus system like on the Kodak Retina I.
+A late production example of the first version of the Welta Welti with Steinheil Cassar 50mm f/2.9 lens in Compur-Rapid shutter.
+This example is from around 1937, and the body had more rounded edges so it looked less similar to a Kodak Retina than the earlier production models (as shown above).
+It had an accessory shoe, a hinged crank mounted on the rewind knob and a depth-of-field scale at the back of the camera, all missing on the first production model.

 Welta Watson (Welti v1)